caltechlibrary/cloud-init-examples/README.md

 Minimal Py
 ----------

-The `start-minimal-py-vm.bash` scripts creates a minimal python development box described in minimal-py-init.yaml.
+The `start-vm.bash minimal-py small` scripts creates a minimal python development box described in minimal-py-init.yaml.
 It doens't create users or install more than python3 and pip.

 The Dev VM
 ----------